davidtys/railstheman/README.md

 ## The Quote

-I have created a new type of article, the quote :
+I added a new type of article, the quote :

 It uses the header parameters to add the author and source to an article.

+To differentiate between the basic article and the quote, it add 'category' in the header parameters : it containts 'quote' or 'article' or nothing (your goold old article)

 ## Professional projects